kanishka-linux/kawaii-player/README.md

 4. In order to update addons manually , download or clone the github kawaii_player directory, then go to github 'kawaii_player/Plugins' directory, and simply copy content of 'Plugins' directory into '~/.config/kawaii-player/src/Plugins'.

 5. Sometimes application launcher does not launch the application because of some configuration issues in .desktop file.
 In such cases try changing 'Terminal=True' to 'Terminal=false' in the file '/usr/share/applications/kawaii-player.desktop'.
-If it does not solve the problem then open terminal and execute the command 'anime-watch' to see the error output.
+If it does not solve the problem then open terminal and execute the command 'kawaii-player' to see the error output.

 6. In Plsma 5.8+, the application does not close even after clicking on close button on title bar or using ALT+F4.
 Therefore, plasma users have to exit application by right clicking the tray icon and selecting the exit option, or using exit button in player itself.
 Tray icon remains hidden in the plasma panel, which users need to first un-hide by manually adjusting plasma tray settings.